tsmitty11/portfolio-site/content/portfolio/tidus-games.md

     lightbox: "/images/portfolio/tidus_games/tidus-games-desktop.jpg"
     alt: "Tidus Games Landing Page"
     video: false
 overview: "The Tidus Games are a Roman-themed Airdrop event held by Tidus Wallet/NYCrypto.
-Users are able to sign-in with their crypto wallet and then complete tasks in-app in exchage for points, which are tracked on-chain.
-I animated a promotional video, designed the landing page, made the necessary UI additons to the mobile app, and developed a suite of marketing collateral."
+Users are able to sign-in with their crypto wallet and then complete tasks in-app in exchange for points, which are tracked on-chain.
+I animated a promotional video, designed the landing page, made the necessary UI additions to the mobile app, and developed a suite of marketing collateral."
 features:
   - "Adobe AfterEffects"
   - "Motion Graphics"